 For LGO applicants, the Electrical Engineering and Computer Science department looks for:

 - A strong academic background in science or engineering with significant knowledge of electrical engineering or computer science.
-Previous LGO EECS students have enrolled with degrees in computer science, physics, applied mathematics, and electrical engineering.
+Previous LGO EECS students have enrolled with degrees in computer science, physics, applied mathematics, biomedical engineering, and electrical engineering.
 In rare cases, students have a background in another engineering discipline with research and work experience in an EECS field.

 - Defined research interests in line with EECS’s department research areas.